 Many SSDI applications take time to process.
 Sometimes, it can take years.
 After approval, you can receive back pay for the months you should have received benefits.
 The SSA will look at when you became disabled, subtract the waiting period, and send back pay up until your approval.

 Many applicants get their back payments around 60 days after approval.
 However, if your disabled status started well before applying for benefits, you could receive retroactive payments for up to 12 months.
+A lawyer can give you more information and explain how disability benefits are calculated.

 If you’re eligible for both programs, the calculation of the amount gets more complicated.
 You will need to speak with the SSA or an SSDI lawyer for advice on how to handle this situation and how future work will affect your benefits.